LeandroCaniglia/Writings/Hybrid Compilation.md

 	};
 ```

-One difference with tagged nodes is that here the _entire method_ is written in a foreign language.
+One difference with tagged nodes is that here the _entire method body_ is written in a foreign language.
 Why this variation is interesting?
-Because it will allow us to pass Smalltalk arguments to foreign method.
+Because it will allow us to pass Smalltalk arguments to foreign methods.
 Like this:
 ```smalltalk
 jsonCoordinates: lat longitue: long
   <json>